MicrosoftDocs/win32/desktop-src/directcomp/how-to--animate-a-visual.md

 ---
 title: How to apply animations
-description: This topic demonstrates how to animate the properties of a visual by using Microsoft DirectComposition. ms.assetid: '932A3BCD-C290-47AE-80FB-94EE3E34837F'
+description: This topic demonstrates how to animate the properties of a visual by using Microsoft DirectComposition. ms.assetid: 932A3BCD-C290-47AE-80FB-94EE3E34837F
+keywords:
+- animating a DirectComposition visual
-keywords: ["animating a DirectComposition visual", "how to apply DirectComposition animations", "applying DirectComposition animations"]
+- how to apply DirectComposition animations
+- applying DirectComposition animations ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to apply animations